 Can An LLC Be Sued?

-An LLC can be sued in any jurisdiction where the LLC's assets or personal property of value are located.
+A limited liability company can be sued in any jurisdiction where the LLC's assets or personal property of value are located.

 You can even still be held personally liable if the LLC does not have enough available assets to satisfy a judgment.
 Therefore your personal assets will be the compensation.